 They mess up the lawn, clog up ponds, suffocate our plants and make our paths treacherously slippy.
 For ponds and lawns especially it is important we rake up these leaves but the savvy gardener knows that, far from being an inconvenience, autumn leaves are a bountiful resource, just as nature intended them to be.

 Unlike compost, leafmould is formed from decayed leaves only and its a valuable soil conditioner and additive for home made growing medias.

-In a woodland setting these fallen leaves are a vital part of the eco system.
+In a woodland, fallen leaves are a vital part of the eco system.
 As the leaf litter decomposes, it provides nutrients and a home to many different life forms including small mammals, insects and fungi.
 Deciduous woodlands depend on the annual leaf fall so don't collect leaves from a woodland site.
-Its best not to disturb leaf piles under hedges and shrubs either since they may be sheltering hibernating hedgehogs and other wildlife.
+It's best not to disturb leaf piles under hedges and shrubs either since they may be sheltering hibernating hedgehogs and other wildlife.

-In the garden of course, it's a different story.
 With a spring tine rake, gather all the leaves from your lawn.
-This will ensure you have no brown patches appearing and also protect against the development of fungi and diseases which may be encouraged by the damp conditions.
+This will ensure you have no brown patches and also protect against the development of fungi and diseases that may be encouraged by the damp conditions.

 If you have a garden pond, make sure you remove fallen leaves with a net.
 Leaves can block pond pumps as well as causing harmful bacteria to develop on the pond.

 Sweep up all the leaves from your paths and driveways.
 If you have a gravel driveway, wait for a dry day and use a garden vacuum.
 This will pick up the leaves but is not strong enough to pick up any gravel.
 It is especially important to remove leaves from graveled areas since the leaves can break down and form a soil of sorts that will allow weed seeds to germinate.